 Simple Layers and Configurationλ︎

-Most language support and many other amazing features can be added to Emacs from many hundreds of packages created by the community.
-It does seem that there is a package for just about everything you want to do.
+Programming language support and a vast array of tools can be added to Emacs from the many hundreds of packages created by the community.

-Spacemacs uses Layers that organise these packages and the configuration to make them work seamlessly together.
-For example, the Clojure layer is composed of 9 different packages that you would otherwise have to know about and install and then get them to work together with a bit of configuration code.
-Layers make things very simple, requiring only one word to be added to the Spacemacs configuration file.
+Spacemacs uses Layers that organise packages and configuration to make those packages work seamlessly together.
+For example, the Clojure layer is composed of 9 different packages that you would otherwise have to be manually installed and configured to work together.

 Simple Configurationλ︎